Cybersecurity Evolves to Global Security

 Security recommendations for financial compliance professionals

 “At some point, it’s likely that there is a transaction going through your ecosystem that has something to do with financial crime.
 There is a really unique picture that you can offer related to these criminal networks,” Ms. House told event attendees.
-“The unique aspect of criminal networks and cybercrime come when you’re looking at Attribution data points include information such as account ...
+“The unique aspect of criminal networks and cybercrime come when you’re looking at Attribution is the process of attributing otherwise unhelpfu...
 More via money laundering channels and cybercrime channels.
 You may notice very different skills sets used in different networks.”

 Noticing these trends and monitoring suspicious activity is a necessity in the investigation of criminal attacks.
 If you see IOCs (indicator of compromise) that are in any way targeting financial institutions networks especially one trying to “effect, conduct or facilitate a transaction,” that transaction may merit investigation and even filing a suspicious activity report.